 There is no application fee or processing charges for applications made under the IP Act.

-If you are requesting access to any documents which do not contain your personal information then your application must be made under the RTI Act (see above).
-There is an application fee of $48.00 for all RTI Act applications and possible processing charges.
+If you want to access any documents which do not contain your personal information, your application must be made under the RTI Act (see above).
+From 1 July 2022, there is an RTI application fee of $53.90 and possible processing charges of $8.35 per fifteen minutes spent working on the application.
 The application fee cannot be waived.
+There may also be access charges of $0.25 per A4 page for paper copies, but these will not apply for electronic copies.

-If you have any questions about how to pay the application fee, please contact the agency you are applying to.
-You can find a list of RTI and IP agency contacts on the RTI website4 or by contacting the OIC Enquiries Service.
+If you have questions about how to pay the application fee, please contact the agency you are applying to.
+You can find a list of RTI and IP agency contacts for departments on the RTI website.4 If the agency is not a department then refer to their website to locate contact details for the RTI Unit.
+If you cannot find the agency’s contact details, the OIC Enquiries Service may be able to assist you.

 If the documents will contain your personal information then there are additional evidence of identity and evidence of authority requirements for the agent.